ejduwell/revCorrStim/README.md

 This function generates a specified number of white noise images in an output directory.

+It works very similarly to kernelNoise2File_v2 above ...

 How to use:
-1) Adjust parameters in the '%% Parameters' section Comment is provided next to each parameter, but we also include a list of the ones you'll likely want to adjust/know below:
+1) Adjust parameters in the '%% Parameters' section

+   Comment is provided next to each parameter, but we also include a list of the ones you'll likely want to adjust/know below:
    ```
     Repz=100; % sets total number of output images